 Terms of sale are established in advance of UTMD's acceptance of customer orders.
-In the U.S., Ireland, UK and Australia, UTMD generally accepts orders directly from and ships directly to end user clinical facilities, as well as third party medical/surgical distributors, under UTMD's Standard Terms and Conditions (T&C) of Sale.
-About 14% of UTMD's domestic end user sales go through third party med/surg distributors which contract separately with clinical facilities to provide purchasing, storage and scheduled delivery functions for the applicable facility.
-UTMD's T&C of Sale are substantially the same in the U.S., Ireland, UK and Australia.
+In the U.S., Ireland, UK and Australia prior to 2017, UTMD generally accepted orders directly from and shipped directly to end user clinical facilities, as well as third party medical/surgical distributors, under UTMD's Standard Terms and Conditions (T&C) of Sale.
+The same is true beginning in 2017 with the addition of direct shipments to end user facilities in Canada and France.
+About 14% of UTMD's domestic end user sales, excluding Femcare's Filshie Clip System sales to CSI, go through third party med/surg distributors which contract separately with clinical facilities to provide purchasing, storage and scheduled delivery functions for the applicable facility.
+UTMD's T&C of Sale to end user facilities are substantially the same in the U.S., Canada, Ireland, UK, France and Australia.

 UTMD may have separate discounted pricing agreements with a clinical facility or group of affiliated facilities based on volume of purchases.
 Pricing agreements which are documented arrangements with clinical facilities, or groups of affiliated facilities, if applicable, are established in advance of orders accepted or shipments made.
 For existing customers, past actual shipment volumes determine the fixed price by part number for the next agreement period of one or two years.
-For new customers, the customer's best estimate of volume is accepted by UTMD for determining the ensuing fixed prices for the agreement period.
+For new customers, the customer's best estimate of volume is usually accepted by UTMD for determining the ensuing fixed prices for the agreement period.
 New customers typically have no longer than one-year agreements.
 Prices are not adjusted after an order is accepted.
 For the sake of clarity, the separate pricing agreements with clinical facilities based on volume of purchases disclosure is not inconsistent with UTMD's disclosure above that the selling price is fixed prior to the acceptance of a specific customer order.

-UTMD's global consolidated trade sales are comprised of domestic and international sales.
-Domestic sales include 1) direct domestic sales, sales of finished devices to end-user facilities and med/surg distributors in the U.S.; 2) domestic OEM sales, sales of components or finished products, which may not be medical devices, to other companies for inclusion in their products; and 3) sales of the Filshie Clip System by Femcare UK to its U.S. distributor, CooperSurgical Inc. (CSI).
-International sales are sales from UTMD in the U.S. to customers outside the U.S. and all sales from UTMD subsidiaries in Ireland, Australia and the UK other than Femcare UK sales to CSI.
+UTMD's global consolidated trade sales are comprised of domestic and OUS sales.
+Domestic sales include 1) direct domestic sales, sales of finished devices to end-user facilities and med/surg distributors in the U.S.; 2) domestic OEM sales, sales of components or finished products, which may not be medical devices, to other companies for inclusion in their products; and 3) sales of the Filshie Clip System by Femcare UK to its U.S. distributor, CSI.
+OUS sales are sales from UTMD in the U.S. to customers outside the U.S. and all sales from UTMD subsidiaries in Ireland, Australia and the UK other than Femcare UK sales to CSI.
 The term "trade" means sales to customers which are not part of UTMD.
-Each UTMD entity except Femcare Australia also has intercompany sales of components and/or finished devices to other UTMD entities.
+Each UTMD entity except Femcare Australia also has 2016 intercompany sales of components and/or finished devices to other UTMD entities.